New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 From Eq.~(\ref{eq:diag_2sphere}), one finds that the number of Dirac zero-modes of the Dirac matrix is algebraically two for even $M$ since there is a certain $j$ satisfying $j =\frac{M}{2} + 1 \in \mathbb{N}$ and $\sin \left[ \frac{2\pi \left( j-1 \right) }{M} \right] = 0$ other than $j=1$.
 On the other hand, the number of Dirac zero-modes is one for odd $M$ since only $j=1$ satisfies $\sin \left[ \frac{2\pi \left( j-1 \right) }{M} \right] = 0$ for this case.

-These results indicate that there are up to two fermion species on the discretized 2-sphere $(M,3)$.
-We show that the maximal number of fermion species are two also in other cases including $(M,N)=(4,4), (5,4), (5,5), (4,5), (6,9)$ by numerical calculations as shown in Appendix.~\ref{app:sphere1}.
+These results indicate that there are up to two zero-modes on the discretized 2-sphere $(M,3)$.
+We show that the maximal number of zero-modes are two also in other cases including $(M,N)=(4,4), (5,4), (5,5), (4,5), (6,9)$ by numerical calculations as shown in Appendix.~\ref{app:sphere1}.
 The results are summarized in Table.~\ref{table:2sphere}.